 Our policy can be summed up as: As long as you let everyone else feel welcome, you’re welcome.

 Discrimination and harassment will not be tolerated.
 Unwanted advances or physical contact will not be tolerated.
 Abusing, intimidating, threatening or violent behavior will not be tolerated, whether it is verbal, physical or written.
 If someone requests to be left alone, leave them alone.

 If you feel you are being discriminated against or harassed, or you observe inappropriate conduct, we encourage you to take the following steps.

 • If you feel comfortable doing so, politely and calmly discuss the inappropriate behavior with the person(s) involved and request that it stop.

 • If you do not feel comfortable doing this, or if it does not resolve the issue, please report the situation immediately to any conference team member.
 It is helpful if you can provide a name and/or physical description of the person(s) involved.

 DFWCon will review the complaint and determine what, if any, action is to be taken.
 In less egregious cases, our first hope will be to find a solution allowing both parties to peacefully coexist and continue to enjoy the conference.
 Options include but are not limited to a verbal warning, requiring an apology, revoking the offending person’s conference registration, or exclusion from future conferences for any number of years.
 We may even ban someone from attending for life.
-In the worst case scenario, we may contact law enforcement.
+In worst case scenarios, we may contact law enforcement.

 DFWCon will also not tolerate Internet shaming.
 Posting photos of or messages about conference attendees to the Internet with the intent or effect of embarrassing, ridiculing, shaming or otherwise harming the individuals, even in response to perceived harassment, will also be reviewed as possible harassment.